andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 ### props
 * `Props` stands for __Properties__.
-* We can pass information from __Parent Component__ to __Children Component__ by using props.
+* We can pass information from __Parent Component__ to __Child Component__ by using props.
 * we can pass information throung attributes.
-* The children component accept props as parameters and can be accessed directly.
+* The child component accept props as parameters and can be accessed directly.
 * Child Component can't change the props.
 * props are immutable.
 A component cannot change the props.
 * props are read-only.